 Read her post on The Importance of Systems HERE

-Kristi over at The Classy Chapter has guest post blogger Raki Wright, from Outside the Box Mom, on How to Prepare Your Tween for Back to School.
+Kristi over at The Classy Chapter has guest post blogger Raki Wright, from Outside the Box Mom.
 This has some easy to implement actionable tips for getting you and your tween prepared for the new school year.
-You can link to that post HERE.

 For Decorating Your Locker